Adverse Reactions to Complementary and Alternative Medicines

 It is important to let your doctor know if you are taking complementary and alternative medicines.
 This is because these medicines can interfere with the action of prescribed drugs (medications) and side effects may occur.
 Complementary and alternative medicines have not always been through the extensive clinical trial and safety processes required for prescribed drugs.

-Q 4: Why should I be cautious about alternative medicines?
+Q 4: Why should people be cautious about alternative medicines?

-This is not a complete list of interactions.
-It is important to check with your doctor or pharmacist when using complementary and alternative medicines.
+It is important to check with your doctor or pharmacist about complementary and alternative medicines.

 Q 5: What herbal medicines contain Asteraceae?